pdubz-sudo/neural-network-from-scratch/README.md

 # neural-network-from-scratch
-An unlimited layered neural network that I built from scratch.
+A n-layered neural network that I built from scratch.

 Programming language: Python